US approves $1.3 billion sale of artillery to Saudi Arabia

-WASHINGTON (AP) — The Trump administration is signing off on selling more than $1.3 billion in artillery to Saudi Arabia as Crown Prince Mohammed bin Salman visits the United States.
+WASHINGTON (AP) — The Trump administration signed off Thursday on selling more than $1.3 billion in artillery to Saudi Arabia, giving a vote of confidence to the Saudi military as young Crown Prince Mohammed bin Salman concludes a marathon tour of the United States.

-The State Department says the administration told Congress on Thursday that it plans to approve the sale.
-Lawmakers will have 30 days to act if they want to try to stop it.
+Since Prince Mohammed arrived in the U.S. two weeks ago, the administration has green-lighted more than $2.3 billion in arms sales to the kingdom, including more than $1 billion in missiles while the crown prince was in Washington.
+The latest deal includes about 180 Paladin howitzer systems, artillery-firing vehicles on tracks.
+The vehicles look like a combination of a tank and a cannon, and launch 155mm shells.

-The package includes about 180 Paladin howitzer systems.
-The artillery-firing vehicles launch 155mm shells.
+The Trump administration told Congress on Thursday that it plans to approve the sale, the State Department said, triggering a 30-day window in which lawmakers could act to try to stop it.
+Typically, the administration obtains informal approval for such deals from key lawmakers before making them public, indicating that Congress is unlikely to act to block the sale.

 Most Read Business Stories